Sexuality in The Lord of the Rings: Man and Elf-maiden

 Aragorn's love for Arwen is narrated in an appendix rather than in the main text, as "The Tale of Aragorn and Arwen".
 In the tale, Aragorn sings the Lay of Lúthien, an immortal Elf-maiden in the First Age who marries a man, Beren, thereby choosing a mortal life.
 As he does so, he sees Arwen, who looks to him like Lúthien.
 She reveals that although she seems no older than he, she is of great age.
 He falls in love with her.
 Arwen's father, Elrond, sees what has happened, and tells Aragorn that he may not marry until he is found worthy.
 They meet again in Lothlórien, nearly thirty years later.
 Galadriel dresses Aragorn like an elf-lord.
 Arwen sees him and makes her choice; they become engaged.
 Elrond tells Aragorn that they may marry only when he is King of both Gondor and Arnor.
 Some years later, Aragorn helps to bring about victory in the War of the Ring (the action of the main text of The Lord of the Rings), and becomes King of Gondor and Arnor.
 At midsummer, he and Arwen are married in Minas Tirith.
 Elrond leaves Middle-earth for Elvenhome, never to return.
 Aragorn, heroic but mortal, lies down to die 120 years later; Arwen sorrowfully goes to a now-barren Lothlórien to die, alone of all her kin, never to rejoin them "beyond the end of the world".

 Tolkien described the tale as "the highest love-story" of the book.
 Its relegation to an appendix makes it inconspicuous, and deprives the main text of much of its love interest.
-Peter Jackson chose to incorporate the tale in his film trilogy to remedy this, giving Arwen more of a speaking part and creating additional scenes for her.
+Jackson chose to incorporate the tale in his film trilogy to remedy this, giving Arwen more of a speaking part and creating additional scenes for her.
 The feminist scholar Melissa Hatcher, writing in Mythlore, calls Tolkien's Arwen "a symbol of the unattainable, a perfect match for the unattainable Aragorn in Éowyn's eyes."

-Disgusting female monster
+Female monster

 Narrative

 Shelob, a giant and evil spider, is presented as a disgusting female monster.
 Forewarned by Gollum, she attempts to trap Frodo and Sam as they cross the mountains into Mordor; they have no choice but to go past the tunnels to her lair, and to fight their way through.
 They manage to pass one obstacle, a tunnel blocked by giant cobwebs, but she ambushes and stings Frodo, who collapses.
 Sam fights on, taking the Ring and Frodo's sword, Sting; Shelob attacks him, but he repels her with the light of the Phial of Galadriel.
 She tries to crush him to death; he allows her to sink down on to him, holding Sting point uppermost, and her downward "thrust" causes the sword to "prick" deep into her enormous belly.
 She is seriously wounded and retires into her lair, making bubbling noises and dripping blood.